JAB-Data/Data-Science-Salary-Dashboard/README.md

 **Top-paying countries** (Median): United States $118,940 · Sweden $118,140 · Canada $115,000

-### Built Entirely in Native Excel (No VBA, 100% shareable)
+### Built Entirely in Native Excel (no VBA, 100% shareable)
 - Dynamic Arrays + XLOOKUP + Data Validation + Conditional Formatting
 - 32,673 cleaned rows with parsed skills
 - All calculations update instantly
 - Ready to extend – just drop new data into the “Data” sheet

 ### Repository Contents
-- `Salary_Dashboard.xlsx` – the complete interactive dashboard (download here)
-- Raw data, calculator sheet, pre-calculated medians, dropdown lists
+- `Salary_Dashboard.xlsx` – raw data, calculator sheet, pre-calculated medians, dropdown lists

 ### For Recruiters & Hiring Managers
 Ensure your salaries are competitive and in line with market values.